AkhileshBhambhani/Portfolio_Analysis/README.md

         2) Multiple risk measures of the portfolio
         3) Grpahical Comparision of Portfolio Returns with Benchmark Returns with wealth index on the Y Axis.

 EndNote: The Project is in pre-alpha stage, there may be bugs here and there.
+Script uses default source (Yahoo Finance for now) assigned by quantmod package to fetch the scrip data.
+Security may or may not be available on the source used.